Flowpack/jobqueue-common/README.md

 With this a queue named `test` will be available.

-*Note:* For reusable packages you should consider adding a vendor specific prefixes to avoid collisions
+*Note:* For reusable packages you should consider adding a vendor specific prefixes to avoid collisions.
+We recommend to use a classname or the package name with the function name (e.g. Flowpack.ElasticSearch.ContentRepositoryQueueIndexer.

 ### Queue parameters